scafi/learning-scafi-alchemist/README.md

 at the end of the process you will be presented the Alchemist default GUI ([here](https://alchemistsimulator.github.io/reference/default-ui/) are instructions on how to interact with the simulator).
-At this point, the simulation should be looking like:
+At this point, the simulation should be looking like this:
 ![Alchemist simulation start](https://user-images.githubusercontent.com/23448811/175499943-f346221b-9308-4cf0-8402-d90ad3bc56c6.png)

 Click <kbd>P</kbd> to start the simulation.
-The nodes will compute the ScaFi program described [here](https://github.com/scafi/learning-scafi-alchemist/blob/master/src/main/scala/it/unibo/scafi/examples/HelloWorld.scala)) in rounds, producing node color changes.
+The nodes will compute the ScaFi program described [here](https://github.com/scafi/learning-scafi-alchemist/blob/master/src/main/scala/it/unibo/scafi/examples/HelloWorld.scala)) in rounds, producing node colour changes.
 ![Alchemist simulation evolution](https://user-images.githubusercontent.com/23448811/175502234-a2c5ae1a-c909-4545-ba5e-8cea0441cbd3.gif)

 ### What happened